California's 10th senatorial district

 California's 10th senatorial district is one of 40 California State Senate districts.
-It is currently represented by Democrat Aisha Wahab of Hayward.
+It is currently vacant after Aisha Wahab resigned to become a U.S. Representative.

 District profile

 The district includes the East Bay in Alameda County and the northwestern corner of Silicon Valley in Santa Clara County, including Fremont, Hayward, Union City, Newark, Milpitas, Sunnyvale, and Santa Clara.